 At each prenatal visit, you

-can expect to be weighed and have your blood pressure checked.
+can expect to be weighed.
+Your blood pressure will be checked.
 Your urine may also be checked for bacteria, protein, or sugar.
 Your

-your uterus (fundal height) and gently pressing (palpating) your abdomen.
+your uterus (fundal height) and will gently press (palpate) your belly.
 Up to

 Pregnant women and their partners can choose whether to have tests for birth defects.
 It can be a hard and emotional choice.
-You need to think about what the results of a test would mean to you and how they might affect your choices about your pregnancy.
+Think about what the results of a test would mean to you.
+How might the results affect your choices about your pregnancy?
 You and your doctor can choose from several tests.
-What you choose depends on your wishes, where you are in your pregnancy, your family health history, and what tests are available in your area.
+What you choose depends on your wishes, how far along you are in your pregnancy, your family health history, and what tests are available in your area.
 You may have no tests, one test, or several tests.

 Experts recommend that all pregnant women be screened for depression during their pregnancy.
 Depression is common during pregnancy and in the postpartum period.
 If you have symptoms of depression during pregnancy or are depressed and learn that you are pregnant, make a treatment plan with your doctor right away.
 Not treating depression can cause problems during pregnancy and birth.